 For what I had read before going to Cuba I was expecting that a month there would be quite expensive, and definitely can be, but you can also travel on a tight budget.

-I spent an average of 23€ a day, but I traveled with another person, so for solo travellers this amount would be higher for sure, and of course everyone travels differently, so no one ever has the same travel budget.
+I spent an average of 23€ a day, but I travelled with another person, so for solo travellers, this amount would be higher for sure, and of course, everyone travels differently, so no one ever has the same travel budget.
 I just put mine here as a reference, so you know that’s possible.

-First tip, never take a no for an answer, it’s important to negotiate, and it’s normal to ‘argue’ and ‘get upset’, always always speak out, if the situation is not fair or reasonable.
-Other wise you will be paying more than in Switzerland or Norway.
+The first tip, never take a no for an answer, it’s important to negotiate, and it’s normal to ‘argue’ and ‘get upset’, always always speak out, if the situation is not fair or reasonable.
+Otherwise you will be paying more than in Switzerland or Norway.

 Cuba has 2 different currencies – Cuban Peso (CUP) also known as moneda nacional MN and Cuban Convertible Peso (CUC) (25CUP = $1 USD =1CUC).
 Foreigners CAN (and should) use CUP it is not illegal, so don’t believe if someone tells you the opposite.

-The prices don’t vary much around the island, so having the average food prices in mind should help (all prices in CUPs):
+The prices don’t change much around the island, so having the average food prices in mind should help (all prices in CUPs):

 - sandwich 2-12 CUP